cseanburns/personal_knowledge_mgmt/src/2b-working-with-gen-ai.md

 In this section,
 we'll delve into
 the science of **Prompt Engineering**.
-This the act of crafting
+This is the act of crafting
 your questions and commands
 in a way that guides the AI
 to understand and respond